Sébastien Migné

-Sébastien Bernard Henri Clément Migné (born 30 November 1972) is French football coach and former player.
-He is currently managing Cameroon Men's National Football Team as assistant coach.
+Sébastien Bernard Henri Clément Migné (born 30 November 1972) is a French professional football coach and former player who is head coach of the Haiti national team.

 Career

 Migné was previously coach of the DR Congo national under-20 team.
 He was the first coach to qualify the team for the continental championships.

 Migné was appointed coach of the Congo national team in March 2017.
 He left in March 2018.

 On 3 May 2018, Migné was named the new coach of the Kenya national team.
 Under Migné Kenya was nominated for the CAF Men's national team of the year award in 2018, for the first time in history.
 He left in August 2019.

 On 7 November 2019, he was announced as coach of the Equatorial Guinea national team.

 He was dismissed by Marumo Gallants shortly before the club's second round 2021–22 CAF Confederation Cup game against AS Vita Club after the team had failed to win any of their first five league games, scoring only one goal, and after he had apparently directed abusive language at the club's technical director, Harris Choeu.

+On 28 February 2022, Migné joined the Cameroon national team coaching staff as an assistant to head coach Rigobert Song.
+He resigned from his position in February 2024.

+In June 2024 he became Head Coach of the Haiti national team.
+Following a 2–0 victory over Nicaragua in November 2025, Migné led Haiti to qualify for the 2026 FIFA World Cup, their second ever World Cup appearance.
+He did this despite having never set foot in the country due to the ongoing conflict.